core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Examples of Compressed COSE Objects

 This section covers a list of OSCORE Header Compression examples for group requests and responses.
 The examples assume that the COSE_Encrypt0 object is set (which means the CoAP message and cryptographic material is known).
-Note that the examples do not include the full CoAP unprotected message or the full security context, but only the input necessary to the compression mechanism, i.e. the COSE_Encrypt0 object.
+Note that the examples do not include the full CoAP unprotected message or the full Security Context, but only the input necessary to the compression mechanism, i.e. the COSE_Encrypt0 object.
 The output is the compressed COSE object as defined in {{compression}} and divided into two parts, since the object is transported in two CoAP fields: OSCORE option and payload.

 The examples assume that the label for the new kid context defined in {{RFC8613}} has value 10.
 COUNTERSIGN is the CounterSignature0 byte string as described in {{sec-cose-object}} and is 64 bytes long.